fabioiop/MBP-2010-GPU-Panic-fix/README.md

 # Notes

-"MBP 2010 GPU Fix" can't be opened because it is from an unidentified developer:
+"MBP 2010 GPU Fix" can't be opened because it is from an unidentified developer.

 	System Preferences > Security & Privacy > General and allow app to run